microsoft/SparseSC/docs/fit.md

 then only a single penalty parameter is varied so then V should only be constrained to the non-negative orthant.

+The `"simplex"` constraint is the default when not using Azure batch.

 #### Fold Parameters

 The data are split into folds both purpose of calculating the cross fold